Why it’s my job to arrange the line-up

 (I don’t work with unreliable comics, but it’s not like there’s a list you can consult)

-You want great comics but you also need diversity– not three or four comics with the same energy level, style, point of view, subjects, attitude and background.
+You want great comics but you also need variety– not three or four comics with the same energy level, style, point of view, subjects, attitude and background.

 If the audience is all white, Christian, single, heterosexual male factory workers in their thirties, do you think they want to listen to a bunch of white, Christian, single heterosexual males in their thirties?